In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Syntactic Generalization in Text Classification: Prompts and Full Results

-We evaluate LLMs on HANS.
+We evaluate our LLMs on HANS in the ICL setting.
+The 8 ICL exemplars are drawn from MNLI, and the test examples are from HANS.
 Our results are based on a uniform subsample of 100 examples per heuristic \emph{and} per label.
-We test across 3 syntactic heuristics, and there are 2 labels (entailment and non-entailment); thus, we have 600 test examples total.
-We use No CoT prompts and Verbal CoT prompts similar to those we depict in Figure~\ref{fig:prompt_formats}; in the Verbal CoT prompt, we have the model describe the syntactic components in both the premise and the hypothesis, and then have the model predict the answer afterward.
-We prompt LLMs with 8 exemplars from the MNLI \citep{williams-etal-2018-broad} dataset, and then evaluate on \textsc{Hans} test examples.
+We test across 3 syntactic heuristics, and there are 2 labels (entailment and non-entailment); thus, we have 600 test examples in total.
+We use No CoT prompts and Verbal CoT prompts similar to those we depict in Figure~\ref{fig:prompt_formats}.
+For example:

+\ex. \textbf{No CoT} \a. \emph{Input:} Q: There are many regulations in place that will reduce air emissions from electric power generation.
+Is it definitely true that There are a lot of regulations in place that reduce emissions?
+A: Yes \emph{...(up to 7 more exemplars from MNLI)} Q: The lawyer was advised by the actor.
+Is it definitely true that The lawyer advised the actor?
+A: \b. \emph{Output:} Yes